graiola/wolf_descriptions/README.md

 - The default tasks in WoLF are the following:
 	- `xx_foot` these tasks allow the robot to track the swing trajectories with its legs.
 Since we are working with a quadruped we usually have 4 of them defined as `left front (lf)`, `right front (rf)`, `left hind (lh)` and `right hind (rh)`.
 	- `waistRPY` this task is used to control the attitude of the robot's base/trunk.
+        - `waistZ this task is used to control the altitude of the robot's base/trunk.
         - `CoM` this task is used to stabilize the Center of Mass (CoM) of the robot with respect to its [support polygon](https://scaron.info/robot-locomotion/zmp-support-area.html).
 	- `angular_momentum` this task is used to counteract angular momentum variations generated on the robot's base/trunk by disturbances.
 	- `postural` this task is used to keep the robot in a preferred joints configuration.
 	- `xx_arm` if the robot has an arm mounted on top, it is possible to add a task to control the arm end-effector position and orientation.